-Regardless if a case is appealed, all outcomes imposed in the case will go into effect immediately unless they are officially stayed pending the appeal decision.
+Regardless if a case is appealed, all outcomes imposed in the case will go into effect immediately unless they are officially stayed, pending the appeal decision.

 Appeals must be filed in writing within ten (10) business days of the notice of the initial conduct decision or decision allowing discretionary appeal.
-A student may file a written appeal by completing and submitting the College's appeal form.
+A student may file a written appeal by completing and submitting the College's appeal form or the URL at: https://cm.maxient.com/reportingform.php?PuebloCC&layout_id=3.
 It is the student's obligation to provide any and all materials for consideration at the time of appeal submission.
 Subsequent information and/or revisions to the appeal after initial submission will not be accepted.